Officers, family of slain man await decision in Baton Rouge shooting

 - Alton Sterling was killed last July after he was pinned to the ground; police said he was armed

-Baton Rouge, Louisiana (CNN)Alton Sterling's family is hours away from learning whether their 10 months of grief will be met with federal charges against the officers who killed him.
+Baton Rouge, Louisiana (CNN)After 10 months of grieving and wondering, Alton Sterling's family is meeting with Justice Department officials to learn whether police officers will face federal charges for Sterling's death.

-But even before a decision was announced, the family was livid after reports surfaced that the Justice Department has decided not to prosecute the two officers.
+But even before a decision is announced, the family was livid after reports surfaced Tuesday that the Justice Department has decided not to prosecute the two officers.

 "It's not right," Sterling's aunt, Sandra Sterling, told CNN.
 "Lord have Mercy.
 Oh my God."